Covid 19 coronavirus: Govt restricting seats on Air NZ flights for Kiwis returning home

 - Air New Zealand flight attendant now stacking shelves at Countdown supermarket - NZ Herald

-Air Commodore Darryn Webb said there are currently nearly 6000 people in 28 managed isolation facilities.
+Webb said there were now nearly 6000 people in 28 managed isolation facilities.

 "[We] are scaling up more spaces all the time, but we need to do so safely and new facilities need to be watertight before they are opened.

 "These temporary measures will ease the current demand on facilities while additional supply is brought on line.
-In the past three weeks we have brought on capacity of ten new facilities for 2000 more people, and have a plan to bring on another 750 places in the coming weeks.
+In the past three weeks we have brought on capacity 10 new facilities for 2000 more people, and have a plan to bring on another 750 places in the coming weeks.

 "The pause on new bookings will be short-term, and allows us to increase supply to match forecasted demand over the coming weeks."

-The Government was also talking to other airlines about managing flows, she revealed.
+The Government was also talking to other airlines about managing flows, Woods revealed.

 Woods said there had been similar moves in Australia, where passenger numbers into Sydney had been limited following the suspension of flights into Melbourne because of the surge in Covid-19 cases in Victoria.
 They were also having to manage the flow of people into the country to match availability of managed isolation beds.